-Also, owners of Brahman cattle should be aware that the breed tends to have allergic reactions when exposed to chemicals.
+Also, owners of Brahman cattle should be aware that the breed tends to have allergic reactions to chemicals.
 Most insecticides are unsafe for use on Brahmans.

 One final concern with the Brahman breed is its overall bagginess.
-Loose skin and flesh can easily be stepped on or caught in trees and fences, resulting in some nasty injuries.
+Loose skin and flesh, particularly with bulls, can easily be stepped on or caught in trees and fences, resulting in some nasty injuries.

 - Extreme hardiness.

 - Resistance to intense sunlight.

 - Parasite resistance.